 2. Assess your education

-To become a speech pathologist, you’ll have to complete at least a master’s degree program, gain part- or full-time supervised clinical experience, and pass a national examination.
-Before you can enroll in a speech pathology master’s program, you’ll need to complete a bachelor’s degree and any necessary prerequisite courses.
-Additionally, ASHA offers a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) that is nationally recognized.
-To gain CCC-SLP certification, candidates must have a master’s or doctoral degree, meet minimums of graduate semester credit hours and clinical experience, pass a national exam, and complete a successful clinical fellowship.
-Assess your current education and identify any gaps that may need to be filled to make this mid-career change and the state in which you intend to practice
+To gain CCC-SLP certification, candidates must have a master’s or doctoral degree, meet minimums of graduate semester credit hours and clinical experience, and complete a successful clinical fellowship.
+You’ll also need to pass the Praxis Speech-Language Pathology exam (test code 5331); ASHA’s current passing score for certification purposes is 162.
+Assess your current education and identify any gaps that may need to be filled to make this mid-career change, and the state in which you intend to practice.

 3. Find the right degree program for you

-There are more than 270 accredited speech pathology master’s programs in the United States, both online and on campus.
-Our “Choosing the Right Speech Pathology Program” page tells you about schools’ part-time or online options, bilingual or multicultural programs, minimum GPA and Graduate Record Examination (GRE) requirements, and the number of applications they receive each year.
+Our “Choosing the Right Speech Pathology Program” page tells you about schools’ part-time or online options, bilingual or multicultural programs, minimum GPA and test score requirements (if any), and (when programs report it) application and admissions data, including the number of applications received and offers made, which are available in the program’s EdFind profile.

 4. Complete a supervised clinical fellowship